 When choosing the best trekking poles, it’s also important to consider their weight and material.
 Fixed-length trekking poles are lighter than adjustable poles.
-Meanwhile, foldable poles are lightweight, compact and easier to use.
+Furthermore, foldable poles are lightweight, compact and easier to use.
 When hiking long distances, it’s best to go with ultralight poles.
 It’ll allow you to move easily and at a quicker pace.

 Trekking poles with an anti-shock feature are heavier and more expensive than standard poles.
 However, they come with a spring mechanism that absorbs the shock when you’re walking downhill.
 It can be turned off when going uphill.
 This feature is most suitable for those who have problems with their wrists, hips, knees or ankles.